nisshan-x/QuadrupedRobot/README.md

 ![MiniPupper OnlineCourse](StanfordQuadruped/imgs/OnlineCourse.0.25MP.jpg)

 ## How to Work Smart
-The main software improvement from Pupper is our FSN (Full Self-Navigation) system, based on Ubuntu&ROS.
+The main software improvement from Pupper is our FSN (Full Self-Navigation) system, based on Ubuntu&ROS and OpenCV.
 We are moving forward to the FSN target step by step.
 The interface is also open, we absolutely welcome people to contribute to the project.
 If you want to join us and move together with us, please don't hesitate to send us an email!
 ![handSignal](StanfordQuadruped/imgs/handSignal.gif)

 ## How to Build